 Once Apple has verified your enrollment and you have paid your $99 (USD) membership, add us as an admin on your Apple Developer account and generate your Apple API Key to include in your submission form.

-The CBA team is limited in the support we can provide throughout this process as the steps are completed through D&B and Apple.
-Please refer to the resources below for more support:
+The CBA team is limited in the support we can provide throughout this process as the steps are completed outside of Trainerize, through Apple and D&B. For this reason, please refer to the resources below for additional support:

 - Apple Developer Support: Apple ID, Apple Developer enrollment, account information and related questions